The Best Razor blades for your Safety Razor

 Storing safety razor blades requires attention to safety to prevent injury or damage to the blades.
 Here are some guidelines for the safe storage of safety razor blades:

-Use a designated blade bank: A blade bank is a container specifically designed for the safe disposal of used razor blades.
+• A blade bank is a container specifically designed for the safe disposal of used razor blades.
 It is usually made of metal and has a small slot or opening through which blades can be inserted.
 Once full, the blade bank can be sealed and disposed of safely.
 For me, I have a beer can with a blade opening at the top I made, I have had it for years, still not full(I did save the beer!)

-• Keep blades in their original packaging: Many safety razor blades come in their own protective packaging, which is designed to keep the blades safe from damage and to prevent accidental contact with the sharp edges.
-If possible, keep the blades in their original packaging until you are ready to use them.
+• Many safety razor blades come in their own protective packaging, which is designed to keep the blades safe from damage and to prevent accidental contact with the sharp edges.
+Keep the blades in their original packaging until you are ready to use them.

-• Store blades in a dry place: Moisture can cause rust or corrosion on the blades, which can affect their performance and safety.
+• Moisture can cause rust or corrosion on the blades, which can affect their performance and safety.
 Store the blades in a dry place, away from moisture and humidity.

-• Keep blades out of reach of children and pets: Safety razor blades are extremely sharp and can cause serious injury if mishandled.
+• Safety razor blades are extremely sharp and can cause serious injury if mishandled.
 Store the blades in a location that is out of reach of children and pets, and be sure to dispose of used blades safely.

 By following these guidelines, you can safely store safety razor blades and prevent injury or damage to the blades.